Part two of my guide to Yokohama ryuugaku life. Here’s a copy-and-paste of the table of contents quickjump:

 For those elsewhere in the world: you might (by that I mean “probably”) need an adapter.
 Yodobashi Camera stocks these adapters for, if I’m remembering things correctly, 1000 yen; you’ll find your nearest one in the Keikyu department store in Kamiooka one stop down.
 If you find yourself wanting a power strip/extension cable, go to 100-yen shops Seria or Daiso, because they have ’em and the ones I’ve bought from them haven’t blown up on me…yet.

 Cooking at home is certainly more affordable than eating out.
-The hot water tap is actually hot enough (on the order of ~75° C) to cook instant noodles (allow for more cooking time), but most people opt to get a refrigerator, a rice cooker and an induction heating (IH) pad.
+The hot water tap is actually hot enough (on the order of ~75° C) to cook instant noodles (allow for more cooking time), but most people opt to get a rice cooker and an induction heating (IH) pad.
 Induction heating uses pots and pans that have a special magnetic layer on the bottom that the IH pad heats up, and the strength of the IH itself is controllable much like using a gas stove.
 Some people — myself included — get a water heater of some sort.
 I personally had one of the fancy ones that are push-to-dispense (sort of like this; if you live in an Asian household you might be familiar with this) and it came in handy whenever I want a super-quick meal and resort to retort packets of curry — toss one in, have it boil, bam.
 Some people just have water kettles on hand, which are smaller, cheaper, and perfect for tea or instant coffee.

 There are a handful of options as far as obtaining these appliances: some people will have old equipment from yestersemester’s senpai, if you can find them.
 They can be found for cheap at a number of “recycle shops” selling used/refurbished appliances around Yokohama — the office has a handful of fliers for a decently stocked one in Maita.